kriskris79/computer-time-limit/README.md

 Time limit script for computers
 -------------------------------

 This project includes a batch file, a PowerShell script, C#, and a Visual Basic script designed to control how long a computer can be used each day.
 It is a free alternative to expensive commercial programs for children, schools, or companies.
+Although it is still under development and works on Windows 10, the .exe file will be blocked on Windows 11 due to Windows security settings.
+You can either switch it off or wait for the fully functional program, or use it for educational purposes.

 Scripting Languages Used
 ------------------------